Counseling Degrees and Programs in Vermont

 Goddard College

-Goddard College offers a 60-credit Master of Arts (MA) in Clinical Mental Health Counseling with optional concentrations in Sexual Orientation, Expressive Arts Therapy, Human Animal Interaction Studies, and Spiritual Care and Counseling, as well as a 60-credit MA in School Counseling.
+Goddard College offers a 60-credit Master of Arts (MA) in Clinical Mental Health Counseling (CLMH) with optional concentrations in Sexual Orientation, Expressive Arts Therapy, Human-Animal Interaction, and Spiritual Counseling and Care, as well as a 60-credit MA in School Counseling Licensure.
 These programs have a low-residency format in which students must attend an eight-day intensive residency at the beginning of each semester and work with a faculty advisor to complete required coursework and assignments during the remainder of each 16-week term.
-The MA in Clinical Mental Health Counseling teaches students about the psychological theories influencing mental health counseling and how to assess and provide counseling services to a diverse clientele.
-While the program does not specifically meet licensure requirements to become a Clinical Mental Health Counselor (CMHC) in Vermont, faculty advisors assist students in creating an academic plan of study that meets licensure requirements in the state where the student plans to practice.
-The program is only offered on a full-time basis; however, students take either three or four courses each term.
-In the MA in School Counseling, students learn how to provide social, emotional, and behavioral support to elementary and secondary students.
+The MA in CLMH program meets the educational requirements to become a Clinical Mental Health Counselor (CMHC) in Vermont and the MA in School Counseling meets the educational requirements to become a school counselor in the state In the MA in School Counseling, students learn how to provide social, emotional, and behavioral support to elementary and secondary students.
 Students also learn how to develop and implement guidance programs in alignment with state educational standards.
-This degree can be taken on a full- or part-time basis and meets Vermont’s educational requirements to become a K-12 school counselor.
+A fast-track option is also available for students to complete a Bachelor of Arts (BA) in Psychology and, during their last semester, begin graduate coursework toward the MA in Clinical Mental Health Counseling.

 References: